tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - However, this means they can't access the public internet.
 - VPC Endpoints can be used to access public AWS services without public IPs.
 - Nat Gateways and Internet Gateways are required for VPC Lambdas to access the public internet.

+### Lambda - Security

+- Lambda execution roles are IAM roles attached to lambda functions which control the PERMISSIONS the Lambda function RECEIVES...